LeemanGeophysicalLLC/knowledgebase/docs/FieldVolt/fieldvolt_standard.md

 example, the output of a battery box is labeled “OUT”, as is the output of a wall power supply or charger.

+**Power Consumer** refers to the device (load) needing to be powered.
+This is the attached instrument, actuator, etc.

+**Power Provider** refers to the current source providing power to the power consumer.
+This is a battery pack, wall plug, or other power source.

+**Charging Source** refers to the device renewing the energy of the power provider.
+This can be a device like a solar panel or wall powered charger.
+Charging sources do not directly power the power consumer, but instead ensure the continued maintenance of the power provider.

 ### Pin/Socket
-Connectors with power output on them (i.e. connected to batteries, solar panels, etc) are socket connections to help prevent accidental shorting of connections.
-Connectors for power input have corresponding pins.
+Connectors with power output on them (i.e. connected to batteries, solar panels, etc) are socket connections (female connectors) to help prevent accidental shorting of connections.
+Connectors for power input have corresponding pins (male) connectors.

 ## FieldVolt Logo and Name
 The FieldVolt name shall be reproduced as shown in this document, as one word